Dime Community Bancshares (NASDAQ:DCOM) Posts Earnings Results, Beats Estimates By $0.01 EPS

-Dime Community Bancshares (NASDAQ:DCOM – Get Free Report) posted its quarterly earnings data on Thursday.
-The savings and loans company reported $0.56 EPS for the quarter, topping analysts’ consensus estimates of $0.55 by $0.01, MarketWatch Earnings reports.
-The business had revenue of $165.77 million for the quarter, compared to analyst estimates of $86.65 million.
+Dime Community Bancshares (NASDAQ:DCOM – Get Free Report) posted its quarterly earnings results on Thursday.
+The savings and loans company reported $0.56 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.55 by $0.01, MarketWatch Earnings reports.
 Dime Community Bancshares had a return on equity of 13.72% and a net margin of 25.09%.
-During the same period in the previous year, the company posted $0.95 earnings per share.
+The business had revenue of $165.77 million for the quarter, compared to the consensus estimate of $86.65 million.
+During the same quarter in the prior year, the company earned $0.95 EPS.

 Dime Community Bancshares Price Performance